Scaling Gaussian Process Regression with Full Derivative Observations: Method

 The \dsoftki{} kernel takes the same form as DSKI, \ie,

 where

 Unpacking the definition, we obtain

 where we have abbreviated $\sigma^j_\bz(x_i) = \sigma_{ij}$ and $\nabla \sigma^{j}_\bz(x_i) = \partial \sigma_{ij}$ to reduce clutter.
 Notably, the computation of the \dsoftki{} kernel does not require computing the first-order or second-order derivatives of the kernel.
 Instead, it is approximated via interpolation.
 Consequently, it is tractable to perform hyperparameter optimization with first-order gradient methods.
-Additionally, it can support a wide range of kernels, including learned kernels~\citep{pmlr-v51-wilson16}.
+Additionally, it can support a wide range of kernels, including learned kernels as in DKL.
 This contrasts with methods such as DDSVGP where the kernel and its gradients are hard-coded in practice to alleviate the computational cost and to enable tractable hyperparameter optimization with gradient-based methods.
+We refer the reader to Appendix~\ref{app:dkl} for a demonstration of DKL with \dsoftki{}.

 While the \dsoftki{} kernel affords computational savings, it also increases the burden of kernel interpolation to approximate a kernel's first and second-order derivatives.
 To solve this challenge, we adapt the softmax interpolation scheme to additionally account for directional orientation of interpolation points relative to the data.
+More concretely, we replace the global temperature vector with local temperature vectors associated with each interpolation point.
 In this way, interpolation points that are close to each other can nevertheless model variations in surface curvature as influenced by relevant gradient observations.
-The original softmax interpolation scheme would be unable to distinguish these variations since the shared temperature parameter enforces a shared orientation for every interpolation point.
+The original softmax interpolation scheme would be unable to distinguish these variations since the global temperature vector enforces a shared orientation for every interpolation point.